 Emely Lugo

-Emely N. Lugo (she/ella) is a second-year doctoral student in the School Psychology Program at UC Berkeley's School of Education (BSE).
+Emely N. Lugo (she/ella) is a third-year doctoral student in the School Psychology Program at UC Berkeley’s School of Education (BSE).

-Before joining BSE, Emely pursued her studies in Psychology and Child Development at California State University, San Bernardino.
-Her research investigated the efficacy of computerized cognitive training in supporting the development of critical cognitive functions such as working memory, cognitive flexibility, and processing speed, which are vital for academic success.
-She also explored the role of motivation in the effectiveness of cognitive training for at-risk students within the K-12th grade school context.
+Before joining BSE, Emely studied Psychology and Child Development at California State University, San Bernardino (CSUSB), where her research examined the efficacy of computerized cognitive training in strengthening cognitive skills, including working memory, flexibility, and processing speed.
+She also investigated how motivation shapes the effectiveness of these interventions for at-risk K-12 students.

 Specializations and Interests